ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ## Protecting an API with Basic Authentication
 First, please consider that using Basic Authentication is not the best and most secured approach!
 The reason we have this test, is because it is a simple way to check that the *Fake Authentication URL API* is correctly working and can be used to secure an API.
 If I may make a parallel with Web application, using Basic Authentication is as secured as using it for a web application.
 A 401 challenge compared to a Form based authentication will imply that every request will contain the uid/pwd, not very secured indeed.

-There is an important design decision regarding what is the scope of the resoure we are going to configure.
+There is an important design decision regarding what is the scope of the resource we are going to configure.
 Resource, here, means User Registries, TLS configurations and OAuth Providers.
 Should tey apply and be visible for only one organization, or should it be defined for all organizations.
 In our case, we have taken the decision that the resources will be defined for all organizations, and so we defined them in the Cloud Management Console.
 We could have decided to do it for each organization so they all would have their specific configurations.

 The list of Steps are the following:
 * In the Cloud Management console, define the User Registry based on the *Fake Authentication URL API*